mackness/mackness.github.io/resume/resume.md

 ##### Full Stack Web Developer (Jan 2017 ~ Present)

+* Write and maintain high quality frontend / backend JavaScript.
-* Contribute to high traffic front end systems.
+* Contribute to en ecosystem of internal cross functional modules and components.
-* Write extremeley high quality and maintainable front / backend JavaScript.
+* Write high quality and meaningful unit tests that expose bugs and potential issues.
-* Quicky develop and deploy business crtitical features while improving and updating leagcy code.
+* Contribute to business critical systems such as the communication web app and the registration module.
+* Diagnose potential production issues by analyzing logs and monitoring data.

 ####  [Whalerock Industries](http://www.whalerockindustries.com/)